Leadership is often perceived as being in short supply.

 So often when I’m working with senior executives my function is to draw out what they may not have not recognised they have within themselves.
 Frequently this means allowing the leader within to come out – as opposed to teaching slick tricks or having to stick ‘leadership’ on from the outside (much as you might stick wall cladding on a house to cover up cracks).

-Leadership, when you are true to yourself, is without effort.
+When you are true to yourself, leadership comes without effort.
 It emanates and radiates – and it has strong attractor properties.